sts10/fgift/README.markdown

 1. [Install Rust](https://www.rust-lang.org/tools/install) if you haven't already
 2. Install FGift: `cargo install --git https://github.com/sts10/fgift --locked --branch main`

 You should now be able to run `fgift` from anywhere in your terminal.
-Run `fgift --help` for help.
+Run `fgift --help` to check that this is now the case.

-To **upgrade** this installation of FGift, run the same command again.
+To **upgrade** this installation of FGift, run the same installation command again.

 ### From a GitHub release
-To download/install the latest release of FGift, see [the GitHub Releases page for further instructions](https://github.com/sts10/fgift/releases).
+Alternatively, you can download/install the latest release of FGift.
+See [the GitHub Releases page for further instructions](https://github.com/sts10/fgift/releases).

 In general, to install the executable on a Linux/macOS machine, download the `fgift` executable and move it to somewhere in your `$PATH`, like `$HOME/.local/bin` (you can do this on the command line with something like `mv ~/Downloads/fgift ~/.local/bin/`).
 You may also need to give the executable permissions with something like `chmod +x ~/.local/bin/fgift`.